FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 With WebAuthn, the server only stores public keys.
 Public keys are designed to be public, and so aren't much of a target for any attacker.
 The private keys, which are the other half of the credential, are stored in a distributed manner across authenticators held by each user.

 WebAuthn is built into all browsers and is phishing-resistant because it's tied to a specific piece of hardware or software.
 The user not only has to have access to that hardware or software, but also can't share that access with anyone else.
-WebAuthn is only available on HTTPS sites, and therefore has built in spoof protection against domain name mismatches.
-This gives the user a much more secure experience than MFA or a password manager.
+WebAuthn is only available on HTTPS sites, and has protection against domain name mismatches.
+These all combine to offer a more secure experience than MFA or a password manager.

 Examples of authentication that WebAuthn can enable: